 Inspiration for Hardware Design

-MTS Test Systems had a number of challenges, including decreasing profitability and increasing lead times; a proliferation of products and parts that was scaling with growth; and competitors that were offering “good enough” products with lower prices and shorter lead times.
+The company faced had a number of challenges, including decreasing profitability and increasing lead times; a proliferation of products and parts that was scaling with growth; and competitors that were offering “good enough” products with lower prices and shorter lead times.

-MTS decided it needed a transformative change and launched a modularity program that delivered significant results, including:
+MTS decided it needed a transformative change and launched a modularity program that delivered significant results, including: 90% reduction in total number of parts; 35% reduction in customer project costs; 70% reduction in lead time; 75% reduction of work-in-progress.

 Before modularity MTS used 11,000 parts to build 150 product variants.
 After modularity, the company used 800 parts for 100,000 product variants.